A 529 Plan Is Your Secret Weapon for Saving for College

 Along with buying a house and saving for retirement, paying for college is one of the largest financial life milestones many people face.
 Getting that degree can set graduates up for success and higher wages throughout their lifetime, but it also comes with a huge price tag—one that keeps growing.

-At the end of 2019, Americans had more than $1.5 trillion in outstanding federal loan debt, according to the U.S. Department of Education’s office of Federal Student Aid.
-FinAid, a free public information site, estimates that the current amount of student loan debt (including federal and private student loans) is more than $1.6 trillion, and 42.9 million people have federal loan debt.
+At the end of 2019, Americans had more than $1.5 trillion in outstanding federal loan debt, according to the U.S. Department of Education's office of Federal Student Aid.
+FinAid, a free public information site, estimates that the current amount of student loan debt (including federal and private student loans) is nearly $1.8 trillion, and 42.9 million people have federal loan debt.
 An analysis from the Pew Research Center found that one-third of people aged 18 to 29 have outstanding student loans for their own education.
-The median amount of outstanding debt was $17,000 in 2016, but that number can vary hugely based on education level; the median debt for those with bachelor’s degrees was $25,000.
+The median amount of outstanding debt was $17,000 in 2016, but that number can vary hugely based on education level; the median debt for those with bachelor's degrees was $25,000.

 All that is to say, student debt is a serious issue.
 If you graduated with student loan debt, you know the struggle of living with debt or working to pay it off.
 Carrying a huge student debt burden—especially if you also have credit card debt or another type of debt—can limit your ability to achieve financial independence and make reaching financial milestones (buying a house, getting married, starting a family) difficult.

 If you don't have student loan debt because your family, scholarships, and maybe your own savings paid for your education, you hopefully consider yourself lucky—and plan to pay the luxury of starting adulthood debt-free forward to your own children, should you have any.
 If you had a lot of debt when you graduated (and maybe still have it), you may hope to save your children from the same burden.
 Either way, the key to paying for college is planning ahead, and a 529 college savings plan may be the secret weapon you need to make paying for college possible.